si-rak/Project-Exam-1/README.md

 ## Acknowledgments
 - A heartfelt thanks to my instructors for their guidance throughout this project.
-- A big hanks to classmates for their support and feedback.
+- A big thanks to classmates for their support and feedback.